adhocore/dsa/README.md

 # dsa

-data structure and algorithm - examples and implementations
+- data structure and algorithm - examples and implementations
+- basically for my own reference and hands on trials